UBC-DSCI/introduction-to-datascience-python/source/viz.md

 able to measure this fundamental physical constant, and did certain experiments produce more accurate results than others?
 (3) To better understand this, we plotted data from 5 experiments by Michelson in 1879, each with 20 trials, as histograms stacked on top of one another.
-The horizontal axis shows the accuracy of the measurements relative to the true speed of light as we know it today, expressed as a percentage.
+The horizontal axis shows the error of the measurements relative to the true speed of light as we know it today, expressed as a percentage.
 From this visualization, you can see that most results had relative errors of at most 0.05%.
 You can also see that experiments 1 and 3 had measurements that were the farthest from the true